thekjarthur/qbe-assignment/README.md

 6. Install coverage `pip install coverage`.

 # Running the project
+1.
-1. To start the server, run `python qbe_app.py` in the main directory.
+2. To start the server, run `python qbe_app.py` in the main directory.
-2. To run test cases, run `poetry run pytest`.
+3. To run test cases, run `poetry run pytest`.

 # Development Notes
 My usual IDE is VSCODE.
 I created successive branches using `git branch branchname`.
 I used the VSCODE Source Control tool, rather than the `git status`, `git add` and `git commit -m commitmessage` sequences since it's easier to spot errors visually, and I can see the differences more visually.

 At each stage, I would run the server using `python qbe_app.py` and test it using Postman to make sure it was all running correctly.
 I used breakpoints and pdb where needed to ensure correct responses.

-I installed pre-commits and setup a few checks for import sorting, and code quality.
+I installed pre-commits and setup a few checks for coverage, and code quality.
 Those can be ran manually using `pre-commit run --all-files`, and is automatically run on the Github Actions, whenever a PR that targets main is created.
+I have added a rule to prevent merging if pre-commit checks fail, though, because this is a private repo with a non-organization github account, that rule is not enforced.